nushell-prophet/numd/README.md

 # => │ try            │ t     │ execute block inside `try {}` for error handling                 │
 # => │ new-instance   │ n     │ execute block in new Nushell instance (useful with `try` block)  │
 # => │ separate-block │ s     │ output results in a separate code block instead of inline `# =>` │
+# => │ run-once       │       │ execute code block once, then set to no-run                      │
 # => ╰──────long──────┴─short─┴───────────────────────────description────────────────────────────╯
 ```